-1. Be registered in the Parish - To register stop by the parish office and fill out a registration form.
+1. Be registered in the Parish - To register please contact the parish office or go to "About Us" and click "Become a Member" on this website.
 Once you are registered you will start receiving tithing envelopes in the mail.

 2. Be actively attending Mass - Mass attendance is tracked through tithing envelopes (with or without contribution) placed in the offering basket at Mass.
 If you forget your envelopes any piece of paper with your name and date placed in the offering basket will work!

-3. Attend a baptism class - Parents must attend a baptism class prior to the baptism of their child.
+3. Attend a baptism class (this can be done before or after the child is born) - Parents must attend a baptism class prior to the baptism of their child.
 The class must be repeated if it has been more than 5 years since the last attendance.
-You can register for the class when you call about the baptism.
-Parents AND godparents need to attend this class.
+You can register for the class when you call or email about the baptism.
+Parents AND godparents need to attend a class.

-a.
-If godparent is a member of St. Joseph:
+3. a.
+If the godparent is a member of St. Joseph:

 i.
 He/she must be a registered member of the parish who is actively attending Mass